MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Upgrade-process-from-rhel79-to-8X-on-SAPHANA.md

 #### [RHEL 7.9 to 8.X - SAPAPPS](#tab/rhel8sapapps)

-This procedure outlines the necessary steps to complete before performing an in-place upgrade to `RHEL 7` or `RHEL 8` using the `Leapp` utility on `SAPAPPS PAYG` images on Azure.
+This procedure outlines the necessary steps to complete before performing an in-place upgrade to `RHEL 7` or `RHEL 8` using the `Leapp` utility on `SAPAPPS PAYGO` images on Azure.

 1. Enable required `RHUI` repositories and install required `RHUI` packages to ensure your system is ready for upgrade.